swiftlang/swift-org-website/documentation/cxx-interop/index.md

 constructor copies the underlying Swift value into a new value.
 The destructor of the C++ class destroys the underlying Swift value.

-As of Swift 5.9, C++ classes that represent Swift structures can not be moved in C++ using `std::move`.
+Currently C++ classes that represent Swift structures can not be moved in C++ using `std::move`.

 #### Creating a Swift Structure in C++